keithcrosslin/stream-zendesk-lead-desc/README.md

 }};
 ```

-The backend then has an endpoint, `/updateDesc`, which first calls the `getLeadDesc` function and then appends the new message to the Description and `puts` it back into Zendesk, as follows:
+The backend then has an endpoint, `/updateDesc`, which first calls the `getLeadDesc` function and then appends the new message to the Description and `puts` it back into Zendesk, as follows:  @Keith: explicit variables might be useful.
+Desc could me descending, not description.

 ```jsx
 // backend/Server.js:78-99